 The Fitness and Wellness program is all about getting fit, feeling better and stronger!
-We help you to plan your own fitness goals, exercises and learn how to eat healthy.
+We help you to plan your own fitness goals and exercises and learn how to eat healthy.
 You can exercise at home, at the Hutton House Fitness Centre or at a fitness location in the community.
 We also provide classes to develop your cooking skills and create healthy meals.
-The classes can be found in our Fitness flyer emailed out winter, spring, summer and fall.
-Call us if you want your name added to the email list.
+The classes can be found in our ARTworks calendar mailed out winter, spring, summer and fall.
+Call us if you want your name added to the mailing list.